ABNAssesments/javascript-assesments/README.md

      - Display the total salary, with the following sum (Salary applicant 1 + (0.7 * Salary applicant 2)
      - Select the 'Length of mortgage in years' (looptijd) (values range from 1-30)
      - A button to trigger the calculation.
 The result should be displayed in months (divide by 12).
 (Yearly salary * looptijd * 0.25 (imaginary interest/quote) / 12
+     - Add a unittest
-     - Make the page multilingual (EN/NL)
+     - Make the page multilingual (EN/NL) - Bonus (use i18n package for example)

 2. **JavaScript Logic:**
    - Write JavaScript logic to calculate the total costs of the mortgage in months.